KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 ```

 This condition says that fields below should be visible only when vector size aka `_sizeField` is greater than element
 index.
 Just like that: nothing less, nothing more.
-Simplicity of this technique makes it very versatile: it is not
+Simplicity of this technique makes it very flexible: it is not
 just for unions and inplace vectors, it can be used anywhere if user needs it.

 Of course, conditional iteration is less performance-friendly that plain iteration, therefore `Mapping` has